Marquise Brown Player Prop Bets for NFL Week 7 | Baltimore vs. Cincinnati 10/24/2021

 Matchup vs. Cincinnati

-- Against the Bengals, Brown has averaged 49.5 receiving yards per game in his four career matchups, 5.0 fewer than his over/under for Sunday's game.
+- Brown has averaged 49.5 receiving yards per game in his four career matchups against the Bengals, 5.0 fewer than his over/under for Sunday's game.

 Recent Performances

-- Brown put together a 35-yard performance against the Chargers last week on four catches while being targeted five times.
+- In last week's game against the Chargers, Brown was targeted five times and recorded four catches for 35 yards.

-- Over his last three outings, Brown's 17 receptions have turned into 251 yards (83.7 ypg) and three touchdowns.
-He's been targeted 20 times.
+- Over his last three outings, Brown has put together 251 yards (on 17 grabs) and three touchdowns.

 Brown's Baltimore Teammates